-Allocation of Costs
+[Allocation of Costs](#)

-The Company's consolidated financial statements include an allocation of costs that have been incurred by LiveOne on the Company's behalf.
+The Company's interim unaudited condensed consolidated financial statements include an allocation of costs that have been incurred by LiveOne on the Company's behalf.
 Such expenses incurred include, but are not limited to, salaries, benefits, share-based compensation expense, insurance, accounting, tax, legal and technology services.
-Such expenses were allocated to the Company based upon certain assumptions and estimates that were made in order to allocate a reasonable share of such expenses to the Company, so that the Company's consolidated financial statements reflect substantially all costs of doing business.
+Such expenses were allocated to the Company based upon certain assumptions and estimates that were made in order to allocate a reasonable share of such expenses to the Company, so that the Company's interim unaudited condensed consolidated financial statements reflect substantially all costs of doing business.
 The authoritative guidance to allocate such costs is set forth in Staff Accounting Bulletin, or SAB Topic 1-B "Allocations of Expenses and Related Disclosures in Financial Statements of Subsidiaries, Divisions or Lesser Business Components of Another Entity."

-Had the Company been operating on a stand-alone basis, the cost allocated would not be materially different for the three months ended June 30, 2023 and 2022, respectively.
+Had the Company been operating on a stand-alone basis, the cost allocated would not be materially different for the three and nine months ended December 31, 2023 and 2022, respectively.